XTB Review

 Does XTB pay interest on uninvested cash?

 Yes.
 XTB pays interest automatically with no action required.
-Rates as of early 2026 are approximately 4.5% p.a. on GBP, 2.3% p.a. on EUR, and 1.8% p.a. on USD.
+Rates as of mid-2026 are approximately 4% p.a. on GBP, 2.3% p.a. on EUR, and 3.45% p.a. on USD.
 Rates are variable, paid monthly, and apply to any balance with no minimum or maximum limit.
+They track central bank rates and are adjusted periodically.

 Does XTB have an inactivity fee?

 Yes.
 XTB charges €10 per month after 12 consecutive months of trading inactivity, provided no deposit has been made in the last 90 days.
+The fee is also waived if you hold any open stock or ETF position — meaning Investment Plan investors who hold positions are never affected.
 If you resume trading or make a deposit, the fee stops.
-Investors running automated Investment Plans are considered active and are not affected in practice.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.